Identity Theft and Phishing

-The Internet has given identity thieves a new and faster way to steal personal information.
 Phishing is a popular, high-tech scam used to steal personal information.
 Phishers will send pop-up messages and/or e-mails that attempt to convince others to submit personal information through e-mail or on a fake Web site.
 A phishing scam usually threatens a consequence, such as loss of funds or loss of account access; if there is no response to the message.
 If you respond to them, your account credentials will be compromised and you should immediately change your password.
 Neither the IT Group, nor any other legitimate institution would ever request this kind of information from you via email.

 - the Student or Faculty/Staff GAL

 - we will identify ourselves at the beginning of the message as the KSC IT Group

 - our messages always tell you to, “Contact the IT Group HelpDesk at 358-2532, email firstname.lastname@example.org or stop by our office on the 2nd floor of Elliot Hall with questions concerning this or any other technology issue”